prathimavalasapally/DP-500-Azure-Data-Analyst/Instructions/labs/07-create-calculation-groups.md

     formatting is dynamically driven by the data in the **Currency** dimension table.

-9. Save the changes to the Power BI Desktop model.
+9. To save the changes to Power BI Desktop model, save the current changes in the Tabular Editor - **Ctrl+S**

 10. Switch to Power BI desktop and refresh the changes.